Teams and business

 ./eventsapibeat -c eventsapibeat.yml -e

 You can now use Elasticsearch with the 1Password Events API Beat to monitor events from your 1Password account.
-The returned data will follow the Elastic Common Schema (ECS) specifications.
+The returned data will follow the Elastic Common Schema specifications.

 Appendix: Issue or revoke bearer tokens